Alaeddin2002/Lip_Sync/README.md

 Example:
 http://127.0.0.1:5000/upload/input_vid.mpg/input_audio.mp3

-Once video is producedit will be saved in result folder
+Once video is produced it will be saved in result folder

 then run